Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Neighborhood-based opinion models and network adaptation

-We study our NDW model on a network that adapts its structure at each discrete time based on the node opinions and considers neighborhood to determine which edges to rewire.
+We now incorporate network adaptation into our NBCMs.
+In our adaptive NBCMs, nodes incorporate both the opinions of adjacent agents and the mean neighbor opinions of adjacent agents when determining whether to establish or sever an edge.
 At each discrete time, we choose $f = nN$ edges uniformly at random without replacement.
 (We take $f = \lceil nN \rceil$ if $nN$ is not an integer.)
 For each chosen edge, if the opinions of one or both of its incident nodes are within the confidence bound of each other, then the opinions update according to Eq.~\eqref{eq:NBC_DW}.
-We then rewire the edge if \begin{widetext}
+We rewire the edge if \begin{widetext}

 \end{widetext} where $i$ and $j$ are the two nodes that are incident to the edge.
+(If the inequality \eqref{eq:zeta} holds after updating node opinions, we rewire the edge even if its incident nodes just compromised.)
 An edge that satisfies the inequality \eqref{eq:zeta} is a ``discordant" edge, so $\zeta \in [0,1]$ is a discordance threshold.
 A larger value of $\zeta$ entails less tolerance of different opinions and a more stringent requirement to maintain an edge.
-If $\zeta \geq \epsilon$, it is only possible to sever an edge if the distance between the opinions of its incident nodes is at least as large as the confidence bound $\epsilon$.
+If $\zeta \geq \epsilon$ {(which is the case for all of our simulations)}, it is only possible to sever an edge if the distance between the opinions of its incident nodes is at least as large as the confidence bound $\epsilon$.
 When $\zeta = \epsilon$, we rewire any chosen edge in which at least one of the incident nodes does not compromise its opinion.
 The asymmetry in \eqref{eq:zeta} is important.
-It is possible to sever the edge between nodes $i$ and $j$ if node $i$'s opinion is sufficiently different from $j$'s opinion, even if node $j$'s opinion is not far enough from $i$'s opinion to reach the discordance threshold.
+It is possible to sever the edge between nodes $i$ and $j$ if node $i$'s opinion is sufficiently different from $j$'s opinion, even if node $j$'s opinion is not far enough from $i$'s opinion to exceed the discordance threshold.